TULiberalArts/Geographic-Information-Systems/pages/graduate.md

 Learn More About the [Graduate Certificate in Geographic Information Systems](http://bulletin.temple.edu/graduate/scd/cla/geographic-information-systems-certificate/)

 ## Admissions Process
-Please visit the [Geographic and Information Sysytems Admissions page](https://liberalarts.temple.edu/admissions/graduate/geographic-information-systems) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Please visit the [Geographic and Information Systems Admissions page](https://liberalarts.temple.edu/admissions/graduate/geographic-information-systems) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 You can also view the [PSM and Graduate Certificate in GIS Handbook](https://liberalarts.temple.edu/sites/liberalarts/files/17-18-PSM-in-GIS-Handbook.pdf).